Weighted Ensemble Models Are Strong Continual Learners: Method

-This problem poses two primary challenges: (i) the necessity to adapt the knowledge acquired from the pre-trained model to new tasks; and (ii) the imperative to maintain the model's comprehensive learning capabilities to avoid forgetting previously acquired knowledge while assimilating new tasks.
+This problem poses two primary challenges: (i) the necessity to adapt the knowledge acquired from the PTM to new tasks; and (ii) the importance of maintaining the model's comprehensive learning capabilities to avoid forgetting previously acquired knowledge while assimilating new tasks.

-\textbf{Overview. }Our method, named \textit{Continual Model Averaging (CoMA)}, tackles the CIL problem.
-Our approach is based on the idea that averaging the old and updated model weights proves to be an efficient method of balancing the old and new knowledge.
-In summary, upon completing each task, we use the obtained model as a starting point for the next task.
-This starting model is then fine-tuned on the data from the novel task.
-The task concludes with a weighted average of the initial and updated model parameters, yielding a model that performs effectively on both the past and current tasks.
-The averaging procedure is detailed in Sec.~\ref{sec:coma}.
+\textbf{Overview.} In this work we propose \textit{model averaging} as an effective solution for PTM-based CIL.
+As fine-tuning a PTM on a new task causes the weights to deviate from the original PTM and previous task configuration, model averaging avoids forgetting on a previous task and maintains the generalizability of PTM by averaging the weights of the models of the previous task and current task.
+Each task concludes with inference on all tasks seen so far using the averaged model and using it as an initialization for the next one.
+We name this approach \textit{Continual Model Averaging} (CoMA) and will be discussed in detail in Sec.~\ref{sec:coma}.

-Furthermore, we introduce \textit{Continual Fisher-weighted Model Averaging (\method)}, wherein each parameter is set to its weighted average, derived from both the preceding model and the fine-tuned variant.
-Unlike CoMA, the weighting for each parameter is determined by its Fisher information~\cite{spall2005monte, bayesrules} to provide control over the importance assigned to each weight of the model.
-This procedure is detailed in Sec.~\ref{sec:cofima}, and the corresponding algorithm is described in Alg.~\ref{algoshort}.
+We extend CoMA by introducing Continual Fisher-weighted Model Averaging (CoFiMA), wherein we average two models at any task $t$ based on an additional weighing coefficient that is determined by Fisher information~\cite{spall2005monte, bayesrules}.
+Fisher information of a given model parameter dictates the importance of that particular weight towards a task.
+This procedure is detailed in Sec.~\ref{sec:cofima}.